Get Expert Pet Advice Straight to Your Inbox

 Sign up for expert-backed reviews and safety alerts all in one place.

-The Maltese is a small, ancient breed of dog who is slightly longer than tall, with low-set ears, large, round eyes and a black nose.
+Maltese puppies are a small, ancient breed slightly longer than they are tall, featuring low-set ears, large, round eyes, and a black nose.
+Here’s what makes their appearance distinct:

-The Maltese appeared at the first Westminster Kennel Club Dog Show in 1877.
-The American Kennel Club (AKC) added the breed in 1888.
+• Show History: The Maltese appeared at the first Westminster Kennel Club Dog Show in 1877 and was officially recognized by the American Kennel Club (AKC) in 1888.

 These cuties do well with children and other pets.
 Photo: Pezibear